Luhya people: Seers

-Economic activities

 Food and agriculture

-The main food for the Luhya people like most Kenyans is ugali (made from maize flour/cornmeal) served with vegetables and meat of cattle, goat, fish or chicken; hence food production in the region is targeted to meet this need.
+The main food for the Luhya people like most Kenyans is ugali (made from maize/sorghum flour) served with vegetables and meat of cattle, goat, fish or chicken; hence food production in the region is targeted to meet this need.
 The lower counties of Vihiga, Kakamega and Busia grow substance crops of maize on their low acreage plots, they raise chicken and keep cattle.
 The Upper parts of Bungoma and the Kitale grow large scale maize and produce milk from dairy cows.
-Fish farming is becoming very prevalent thus producing farm-raised tilapia for consumption.
+Fish farming is also practiced, on a small scale, producing farm-raised tilapia for consumption.
 Busia, Mumias and lower Bungoma produce cassava and millet.
-There is normally a maize supply deficit in the production seasons of the year and a surplus supply during the harvest months resulting in much lower prices to producers during harvest and very high prices to consumers during production months.
-The producer and consumer may be the same person in different months.
+There is normally a maize supply deficit in the production seasons and at the start of the year and a surplus supply during the harvest months resulting in much lower prices to producers during harvest and very high prices to consumers during production months.
+The producer and consumer may be the same person in different months and this has seen households opt for other foods during maize shortages.
 The largest sugar production facilities in Kenya are located in the western region where the Luhya people predominantly live.
-Mumias Sugar Company, Kabras Sugar Company and Nzoia Sugar Company have their contract production zones in the Luhya peoples region, hence sugarcane production is a key commercial enterprise.
+Mumias Sugar Company, Kabras Sugar Company and Nzoia Sugar Company have their contract production zones in the Luhya peoples region.
+Sugarcane farming has reduced due to challenges in the sugar industry with Mumias sugar struggling to stay afloat and companies having debts.
 In Vihiga and some areas of Kakamega, tea bushes are very visible, making tea another key commercial crop grown in this region.

-Chicken is a delicacy among the Luhya people, and it is a small leap from raising subsistence chickens to commercial chicken.

-While everyone speaks their language, food and commercial farming are very unifying endeavors, the language or dialect people speak do not define what they grow or raise – economics and proximity to market determine that.
+Social organization

+Traditionally, Luhya communities were organized around extended patrilineal households clustered into villages of about ten to fifteen homesteads.
+The homestead (olukoba or similar terms) usually belonged to a senior man, his wife or wives, their married sons and their families.
+The compound layout reflected seniority, with the main house, wives' houses, sons' houses and cattle kraal placed according to local norms.

+Village life was governed by elders' councils that mediated disputes, arranged initiation ceremonies, settled bridewealth negotiations and oversaw communal rituals.
+Age sets provided another layer of organization, especially among groups such as the Bukusu and Tachoni where circumcision cohorts (for example Kolongolo, Kananachi, Kikwameti, Kinyikeu, Nyange, Maina, Sawa) structured male social life.

+Family, marriage and inheritance

+Marriage historically involved the transfer of cattle, goats or other livestock as bridewealth from the groom's family to the bride's family.
+Arranged marriages were common, although elopement and love matches also occurred.
+Polygyny was an accepted ideal for men of sufficient means, though in practice most men had one or two wives.

+Inheritance of land and livestock generally followed patrilineal principles, with the eldest son of the first wife enjoying a privileged position.
+Daughters traditionally did not inherit land, though constitutional and legal reforms in Kenya have increasingly opened inheritance rights to women.